Basic information about nephelometers

 Which assays can be measured by a nephelometer?

-In life sciences, these instruments are mainly used in pharmaceutical labs to test the solubility of drugs, also in automated screenings.
-In biochemical labs, the main applications include protein-protein interaction, protein aggregation, and polymerization studies.
+In life sciences, nephelometers are mainly used in pharmaceutical labs to test the solubility of drugs, also in automated screenings.
+In biochemical labs, the main applications of a nephelometer include protein-protein interaction, protein aggregation, and polymerization studies.
 In immunology, nephelometric detection has its main application in the development of new antibodies and the analysis of their binding capability to antigens.

 The flexibility and performance of the NEPHELOstar Plus allow more applications to be adapted to microplate-based laser nephelometry than ever before.
 These include as well, flocculation assays, and bacterial and fungal growth kinetics.